latonita/tenda-reverse/README.md

 6160384       0x5E0000        JFFS2 filesystem, little endian
 ```

-However with a hope to be able to glue it all back together I split flash image to 9 files according to MTD blocks in the bootlog
+However with a hope to be able to glue it all back together I split flash image to 9 files according to MTD blocks in the bootlog with `dd`
 ```
 flash vendor: BOHONG
 m25p80 spi0.0: BH25Q64 (8192 Kbytes) (55000000 Hz)